COVID-19 resource directory for the screen sector

 The first priority is your health and safety.

-The Australian Government provides key information on the COVID-19 Coronavirus:
+The Australian Government provides key information on COVID-19:

-You can also contact Support Act, which has expanded its Wellbeing Helpline beyond the music and theatre industries to now incorporate all artists and arts workers across Australia.
-This expansion has been supported by $10 million in funding provided by the Australian Government through the Office for the Arts.
-The free, confidential service is available 24/7, and is staffed by professional clinicians familiar with issues faced by people working in music and the arts.
+You can also contact Support Act, which provides a free, confidential 24/7 Wellbeing Helpline service available to anyone working in the Australian creative industries, including film and television.
+This service has been expanded from the music and theatre industries and has been supported by funding provided by the Australian Government through the Office for the Arts.
 It can be accessed by calling 1800 959 500 or via email.
 Find more information about Support Act’s Wellbeing Helpline here

 SCREEN PRODUCTION